Isabela, Basilan: American occupation

 On December 8, 1899, American troops took over the Spanish garrison in Zamboanga, one of the last strongholds of the Filipino revolutionaries in Mindanao.
 By December 1899, the Americans led by Col. James S. Petit occupied the Spanish naval base of Isabela de Basilan.
 In Basilan, an increasingly old and sickly Datu Kalun (Pedro Cuevas) supported the new colonizers.
 Sovereignty over both Isabela and Lamitan then was effectively transferred from Spain to the Americans.

 At that time, the Philippine–American War was raging in Luzon.
 So as not to spread out their forces, the Americans employed the classic divide-and-rule tactic.
 Maj.
 Gen. E.S.
 Otis, commander-in-chief of the US Forces, sent Gen. Bates to negotiate with the Sultan of Sulu.
 Known as the Bates treaty, the agreement provided for the exercise of American authority over the Sulu archipelago in exchange for the recognition of Muslim culture and religion.
+However this was contrasted by the Republic of Zamboanga which claimed sovereignty over the whole of Mindanao, which El Presidente Isidoro Midel and Datu Mandi briefly ruled.
+A place where religious freedom was practiced and interbaptism and syncretism common.

 The Bates Treaty of 1899 between Sulu Sultan Jamalul Kiram II and American Brigadier General John C. Bates, further acknowledged American administrative control over the Sulu Archipelago, including Basilan.

 Initially, Sultan Kiram was disappointed by the hand-over of control to the Americans and had expected to regain sovereignty over the Sulu archipelago after the defeat of the Spanish.
 Bates' main goal though, was to guarantee the Sultanate's neutrality in the Philippine–American War, and to establish order in Mindanao.
 After some negotiations, the Bates Treaty was signed.

 This treaty was based on the earlier Spanish treaty, and it retained the translation discrepancy: the English version described a complete dependency, while the Tausug version described a protectorate.
 Although the Bates Treaty granted more powers to the Americans than the original Spanish treaty, the treaty was still criticised in the United States for granting too much autonomy to the Sultan.
 One particular clause, which recognized the Moro practice of slavery, also raised eyebrows in Washington, D.C.
 Bates later admitted that the treaty was merely a stop-gap measure, signed only to buy time until the war in the north was ended and more forces could be brought to bear in the south.

 The peace created by the Bates Treaty did not last, however.
 This became evident when the Muslims repudiated the Moro province, a politico-military government in Mindanao lasting from 1903 to 1914, and the Moro Rebellion soon broke out.
 It is important to note that barely two months before the creation of the Moro province, the American colonial government declared and classified all unoccupied lands as public lands.
 Immediately after the declaration, American investments entered Mindanao and mass migration of Christians was encouraged.
 (Rodil 1985:4).